ShowLo/ShowLo.github.io/_posts/2019-07-15-Linux&Windows下用C++跑pytorch模型.md

     model.load_state_dict(torch.load(best_model_path))
     model.eval()

-    # An example input you would normally provide to your model's forward() method
+    # An example input you would normally provide to the forward() method
     example = torch.rand(1, 1, 90, 90)

     # Use torch.jit.trace to generate a torch.jit.ScriptModule via tracing.